 - you all meet together to work things out face-to-face

-If need be, advice and assistance can also be brought into the process from other collaboratively trained professionals such as financial advisers, accountants and counsellors.
+If need be, advice and assistance can also be brought into the process from other collaboratively trained professionals such as financial advisers, accountants and family counsellors.

 All of our family lawyers are members of Resolution and subscribe to the Resolution Code of Practice.
 This promotes an approach to family law that is sensitive, constructive, cost-effective and most likely to result in an agreement.
 To discuss how we can help you using the collaborative process, contact us today.